-Learner analytics means looking at learning data from the perspective of what people are doing and how they are performing.
+Learner analytics looks at learning data from the perspective of what people are doing and how they perform.
 We identified five dimensions under this category:

-- Location: comparing based on the location of people, either at the point the learning happened or their usual work/office locations (see the following image)
+- Location: comparing based on people’s locations, either at the point where the learning happened or their usual work/office locations (see the following image)

-Behavior: comparing groups based on their behaviors (e.g. comparing sales figures of people who completed a course against those who did not complete a course)
+- Behavior: comparing groups based on their behaviors (e.g., comparing sales figures of people who completed a course against those who did not complete one)

 For example, this report shows logins by location over time: